biomedengsam/Travel-App/README.md

+# Travel App
+Udacity - Capstone Project

-# Project Description:
+## Project Description:
- This project is a web tool that allows users to run Natural Language Processing (NLP) on text from articles, blogs found on other websites ,or any text you would like to analyze.
-NLP is the ability of an application to understand the human language, written or oral.
+ This project is a travel app that allows users to plan their trips, the user will start by adding the location and dates of their trip.<br>
-With the use of an external api called **MeaningCloud API** to do the language processing.
+ With the use of 5 API's the details that will be displayed:
+1. The weather (current/forecast) at the time of the trip (which is only limited for 16 days in the future)
+2. Destination info (region, country, capital, population, currencies, languages)
+3. Departure and return dates
+4. Days left before departure date
+5. Duration of the trip
+6. An image of the destination
+Also, the app allows the user to add multiple destination/cities.And the data will be stored in local storage

-## Project setup and tools:
+## Project technologies and tools:
 - Webpack
+- Node.js
 - Express
+- Html
+- CSS
-- Sass for styles
+- Sass
-- Webpack Loaders and Plugins
+- JavaScript
 - Service workers

-- MeaningCloud API
+### Api list:
+1. Geonames
+2. Weatherbit 16 Day Weather Forecast API
+3. Weatherbit Current Weather API
+4. Pixabay
+5. REST Countries API

+**Note for the reviewer** in this app i used the current weather api if the trip is within 7 days, and forecast api if it was more.
+Extend your Project Further implemented in this app:
+- Add end date and display length of trip.
+- Pull in an image for the country from Pixabay API when the entered location brings up no results
+- Integrate the REST Countries API to pull in data for the country being visited.
+- Allow the user to remove the trip.
+- Use Local Storage to save the data so that when they close, then revisit the page, their information is still there.
+- Incorporate icons into forecast.
+- Allow the user to add additional trips